 How Does It Work?

 Don’t forget: A named non-owner policy will not cover any vehicles you borrow to drive.
-If you buy a car, you’ll need to change to an auto insurance policy and file FR-44 insurance as a vehicle owner.
+If you buy a car, you must change to an auto insurance policy and file FR-44 insurance as a vehicle owner.

 Costs Associated With Non-Owner FR-44 Insurance